 What we do to help.

-At Westpac we have a dedicated deceased estates management team available to help you through the process of settling the financial affairs of a Westpac customer who's passed away.
+At Westpac we have a dedicated deceased estates management team available to help you through the process of settling the financial affairs of a Westpac customer who has passed away.
 Our aim is to help remove the complications and make this experience as supportive and helpful as possible.

-We've pulled together some information below that can help get you prepared for any conversations you may need to have.
+Below is some helpful information to prepare for any conversations you may need to have.

 Notifying us.

-Dealing with bereavement and the management of a deceased estate – here's what you need to know and what to have with you.
-We've also compiled a list of other organisations to notify.
+Here's what you need to know and have with you when handling bereavement and managing a deceased estate.
+We've also included a list of other organizations to notify.

-When someone passes away, you will need to provide us with 'proof of death'.
-This is a formal notification to the Bank.
+When someone passes away, we need formal notification with 'proof of death'.

 Proof of death includes any one of these documents: